D0bledore/kaggle-phising-url-dataset/README.md

 ---

+## Technical Approach

-## Hypotheses and Validation
+### Hypotheses and Validation

-Before building the detection system, I formulated 6 hypotheses based on domain knowledge about phishing attacks.
+Before building the detection system, 6 hypotheses were formulated based on domain knowledge about phishing attacks.
 Each was systematically validated using the dataset.

-### Behavioral Hypotheses (Measurable Differences)
+#### Behavioral Hypotheses

 **H1: Resource Minimalism**
 - **Hypothesis**: Phishing sites use significantly fewer web resources (JS, CSS, images) than legitimate sites